solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 Yet the huge masses of Triassic nummulitic limestone known as Schlern dolomite — sandwiched between sedimentary strata and occurring in a district that has been subject to violent disturbances, and also to the influence of the usual unceasing agencies of denudation for immeasurable ages* — may perhaps be relics of a formerly continuous deposit on an uneven and unstable bottom, rather than reefs even in the extended sense of the term.*

-*) Concerning denudation in the Andes, Darwin writes: "It is not possible for the mind to comprehend, except by a slow process, any effect which is produced by a cause repeated so often that the multiplier itself conveys an idea not more definite than the savage implies when he points to the hairs of his head."
-'Voyage of the Beagle.'
+*) Concerning denudation in the Andes, Darwin writes: "It is not possible for the mind to comprehend, except by a slow process, any effect which is produced by a cause repeated so often that the multiplier itself conveys an idea not more definite than the savage implies when he points to the hairs of his head." _Voyage of the Beagle_.

 *) The poverty of the Marmolata in magnesium may be due to the accumulation of the deposit in rather deep water, the ordinary dolomite rock having accumulated in relatively shallow warm water and in the coralline zone.
 Dana attributed dolomitization to deposition of magnesium salts from the warm water of lagoons.
 Dr. A. G. Högbom believes calcareous algae contribute a considerable percentage of magnesium (Neues.
 Jahrb.
 Min.
 1894, 1. p.
 262).